This is the code repository for Generative AI with LangChain, First Edition, published by Packt.

 Please note that Python 3.12 might not work (see #11).

 You can install your local environment with conda (recommended) or pip.
-The environment configurations for conda and pip are provided.
-Please note that if you choose pip as you installation tool, you might need additional tweaking.
+The environment configurations for conda, pip, and poetry are provided.
+They all have been tested on MacOS.
+Please note that if you choose pip as you installation tool, you might need additional installation of system dependencies.

 If you have any problems with the environment, please raise an issue, where you show the error you got.
 If you feel confident, please go ahead and create a pull request.